 If you’re considering installing a residential or commercial solar panel system, you might be wondering if your roof type is appropriate for a solar installation.
 The good news is that solar panels can be installed on just about any roof type, but the installation process and mounting hardware might vary from material to material.
 In this article, we’ll explore the many types of roofs solar panels can be installed on and how each has a unique installation process.

-What are the different roof types you can install solar panels on?
-The best roofs for solar pnales
+The best roofs for solar panels: what are the different roof types you can install solar panels on?

 Solar can be installed on almost any roof – here are some of the most commonly used roof materials that solar installers will encounter on the job:

 - Asphalt shingles